envoylabs/blog/posts/if-code-is-law.md

 ___

-## Vector capitalism and ownership on the interchain
+## III: Vector capitalism and ownership on the interchain

 It's at this point that, if you're familiar with McKenzie Wark's _Capital is Dead_ you will probably be spotting elements of their central argument.